FlMonkey/Typingtest/README.md

 To run this project, just run the flaskv.py file.
 If running the Flask file doesn't work, be sure to follow the 'Flask' steps.
 A wiki will possibly be added leter on.

+A big thanks to @WhineyMonkey10 for helping me with the CSS and introducing me to flask.
+Another thanks to @ECamelz for the insperation for the project.

 Have fun typing!

 ![image](https://user-images.githubusercontent.com/71403599/166505554-ffe129e9-dcb9-4f86-a896-5147eed24027.png)